Indianapolis Indians open season tonight at Victory Field

-With spring in full swing, the Indianapolis Indians are announcing upcoming promotions for their first homestand from Tuesday, April 5 through Sunday, April 10 against the Omaha Storm Chasers.
+With spring in full swing, the Indianapolis Indians are announcing upcoming promotions for their first homestand beginning tonight homestand from Tuesday, April 5 through Sunday, April 10 against the Omaha Storm Chasers.
 The opener will kick off the club’s 120th season in operation.

-Cheyne Reiter, Director of Communications for the Indianapolis Indians, joined us Tuesday to share more of what you need me.
+Cheyne Reiter, Director of Communications for the Indianapolis Indians, joined us Tuesday to share more of what you need to know.

-Tuesday, April 5 – Opening Night presented by AES Indiana and Sun King Brewery Enjoy a pregame Bike to the Ballpark from Sun King’s downtown location to Victory Field along with a 60- Degree Weather Guarantee courtesy of Fox59.
+Tuesday, April 5 – Opening Night presented by AES Indiana and Sun King Brewery Enjoy a pregame Bike to the Ballpark from Sun King’s downtown location to Victory Field.
 If the temperature is below 60 degrees at first pitch, all fans in attendance will receive a ticket to another April home game of their choice.
 The first of 15 firework shows for the season concludes Opening Night.
 Gates open at 6 PM with first pitch at 7:05 PM.

 Wednesday, April 6 – Wednesday Day Game presented by Elements Financial Take the afternoon off and cut away to Victory Field for a Wednesday Day Game.
 Gates open at 12:30 PM for the 1:35 PM start.